Saint Louis University holds its curriculum to the same high-quality academic standards—whether programs are offered on campus or online.

 SLU's bachelor’s degree in general studies equips students with versatile skills that are highly marketable in a rapidly changing work environment.
-The degree empowers students to thrive in a diverse range of industries from financial services to health care to universities.
-The broad disciplinary training also gives students the opportunity to pursue graduate work in several different fields of study.
+The degree empowers students to thrive in a diverse range of industries, from financial services to health care to universities.
+The broad disciplinary training also allows students to pursue graduate work in several different fields of study.

-For many professional careers, a bachelor’s degree is a prerequisite for even applying for a job or earning a promotion.
-The Bachelor of Arts in General Studies can help students fulfill that basic requirement.
+A bachelor’s degree is a prerequisite for applying for a job or earning a promotion in many professional careers.
+A Bachelor of Arts in General Studies can help students fulfill that essential requirement.
 It demonstrates that students have the perseverance, thirst for knowledge and work ethic to complete a degree in several areas of academic inquiry.

 There are two principal ways to help finance a Saint Louis University education: